Answers to your questions about the D.C. Long Term Disability Insurance Plan, issued by The Prudential Insurance Company of America:

 To change your Elimination Period from 90 to 180 days, simply call NCMIC Insurance Services at 1-800-932-9340.
 A client representative will fax, email or mail you a brief form.

 If you'd like to change your Elimination Period from 180 days to 90 days, an application is required.
-Click here for an application, or call a client representative at 1-800-932-9340.
+Call a client representative at 1-800-932-9340 to receive one.

 How do I report a claim?